mohamedalrashadi/mohamedalrashadi/README.md

 </h1>

 <p align="center">
-  <em>Turning ideas into code.
-Learning by building.
-Growing every single day.</em>
+  <em>I learn by building.
+This GitHub is my digital lab — where I experiment, code, and grow into a better software engineer every day.</em>
 </p>

 <p align="center">